yunishi3/3D-FCR-alphaGAN/README.md

 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/RefinerNetwork.png" width="600">

 #### -Refiner
-The basic architecrure of refiner is similar with SimGAN[5] which is composed with 4 Resnet blocks.
+The basic architecrure of refiner is similar to SimGAN[5] which is composed with 4 Resnet blocks.
 The number of channels is 32 in order to decrease the memory charge.

 ### Loss Functions
 * Reconstruction loss